catalyzeio/stratum-docs/guides/python-postgres.md

 It is recommended you review Django's documentation on [Settings](https://docs.djangoproject.com/en/1.9/ref/settings/) and [Security](https://docs.djangoproject.com/en/1.9/topics/security/).

 ## Now What?
 Now that your application has been deployed a good place to start is by checking out the application logs.
-You can log onto the logging server by pointing your browser at the `/logging/` endpoint from your environment's Datica domain name (remember to include the trailing slash, its important).
-You will be prompted to log in, the credentials are the same as logging into the Datica Dashboard.
+You can sign onto the logging server by pointing your browser at the `/logging/` endpoint from your environment's Datica domain name (remember to include the trailing slash, its important).
+You will be prompted to sign in, the credentials are the same as logging into the Datica Dashboard.
 Each user who has access to view the Environment on the Dashboard will also be able to access the logging server.
 You can add additional users to the environment via the CLI.
 Through the interface you can view and filter logs from the various sources throughout your environment be it the database, cache, or application.
 The logging server is built atop the ELK (Elasticsearch, Logstash, and Kibana) stack and incorporates many powerful features.
 Checkout out our guide on managing logs in your environment.

 You can access your application through the Datica URL configured for your environment or you can create a record for your domain name with your DNS provider.

 After the initial deployment we can checkout the app and notice if there are errors.
 We need to run database migrations before the application will run correctly.
 To do this we'll fire up the Datica Console:

 ```
-$ datica -E "<your_env_alias>" console app01 "python manage.py migrate"
+$ datica -E "<your_env_name>" console app01 "python manage.py migrate"
 Opening console to service 'a2cb4141-0fb2-4ed5-8e7a-bb59b918dbfc'
 Waiting for the console to be ready...
 This might take a bit.
 ...................................................